WEDDING PHOTOGRAPHER BASED IN SOMERSET

 3 TIPS WHEN PHOTOGRAPHING OUTSIDE

-Following my pervious blog post, see here, I had a few requests on more “Outdoor Shoot” tips, so, after my amazing trip to Bristol, which gave me some much needed inspiration, (something I always find when exploring a new place) I decided to put a new list together!
+Following my previous Blog Post, see here, I had a few requests on more “Outdoor Shoot” tips, so, after my amazing trip to Bristol, which gave me some much-needed inspiration, (something I always find when exploring a new place) I decided to put a new list together!

-Perspective & Angles – Have a play, they’re aren’t “rules” per say in Nature Photography and you have room to go against the grain if you so wish.
-Shoot close-up, shoot wide-angle, there’s unlimited beautiful setups to explore within Outdoor Photography.
+Perspective & Angles – Have a play, there aren’t “rules” per se in Nature Photography and you have room to go against the grain if you so wish.
+Shoot close-up, Shoot wide-angle, there’s unlimited beautiful setups to explore within Outdoor Photography.
 Being creative is one of the most helpful tips I can offer a beginner on the start of their Wildlife Photography journey!

 We visited The Harbourside, numerous independent shops/café’s, Clifton, and of course, The Clifton Suspension Bridge.
 It really did make for a wonderful day out and I managed to take some lovely shots!

 I can’t wait to see them again soon and explore more of what this beautiful city has to offer!